AbelTattah/Academic-Writing-Sensei/README.md

 OPENAI_API_KEY = "your openai api-key "
 ```

-You might need an openai account to create an openai api key and even
+You need an openai account to obtain an API key.
-make any meaningful contribution to this project.

 ## Routes